The Reverend St John Groser, 1890 - 1966, priest and social reformer, lived here.

 E1, Butcher Row, 2

 These listed buildings are now used by the Royal Foundation of St. Katharine.
 Up until the bombs of 7 September 1940 there was a church here, St James Ratcliff, probably behind this building, and this building, a nice Georgian manor house, was the vicarage.
 The Foundation took over the house and the ruined church in 1948.
-The house became the Master’s House and, according to the usually impeccable AIM25: "In 1951 the parish was united to Saint Paul's, Shadwell ... and the ruins taken down.
+The house became the Master’s House and, according to the generally trustworthy AIM25: "In 1951 the parish was united to Saint Paul's, Shadwell ... and the ruins taken down.
 The site was added to a public garden which had already been laid out in the old graveyard."

 The modern chapel contains many historic items from the original St Katharine's church and sounds worth a visit.
 The Foundation offers hotel accommodation but we can't see that it is ever open to the public.
 Please let us know if you've visited the chapel.